aydabd/k6-performance-tests/README.md

 ## Running Tests in Kubernetes

-You can also run the integration tests in a local Kubernetes cluster (for example k3s or kind) using the `k8s-deployment` script.
+You can also run the integration tests in a local Kubernetes cluster (for example k3s, k3d, or kind) using the `k8s-deployment` script.
 Ensure that `kubectl` is configured to communicate with your cluster.
+If you use `k3d`, the script automatically imports the Docker images into the cluster.
+Set `K3D_CLUSTER_NAME` to override the default cluster name (`k6`).
+For other Kubernetes distributions make sure the images are available in a registry that your cluster can access.

 ```sh
 ./k8s-deployment -d simple-k6-test-template